 The mechanism by which epigenetic transgenerational inheritance affects prostate epithelium involves control of gene expression by DNA methylation and lncRNAs.
 It will be necessary to determine exact gene targets of these epigenetic modifications to determine further mechanisms.

 Future studies need to investigate if similar mechanisms are at work in human males who have adult-onset BPH or prostate cancer.
 Ancestral exposures to toxicants and epigenetic transgenerational inheritance may contribute to development of prostate disease in men today.”

 This study’s above bolded sentence added to evidence that epigenetic effects may skip generations.
 A study by the same group, Epigenetic transgenerational inheritance of ovarian disease, found in females:

 There was no increase in ovarian disease in direct fetal exposed F1 or germline exposed F2 generation vinclozolin or DDT lineage rats compared to controls.

 A disturbance in the paradigm of child abuse referenced other studies that found generation-skipping effects.

-What are more important funding priorities than such human studies?
+What are more important research and funding priorities than such human studies?

 https://www.nature.com/articles/s41598-019-38741-1 “Environmental Toxicant Induced Epigenetic Transgenerational Inheritance of Prostate Pathology and Stromal-Epithelial Cell Epigenome and Transcriptome Alterations: Ancestral Origins of Prostate Disease”